ppinard/matplotlib-colorbar/README.rst

 License under the BSD License, compatible with matplotlib.

-Copyright (c) 2015 Philippe Pinard
+Copyright (c) 2015-2016 Philippe Pinard and collaborators